zuozhenggh/learning-library/workshops/OCVS/ExportWorkload.md

 - Create an object storage bucket and upload the OVF file

 ## Required Artifacts
-- [VMWare Workstation](https://www.vmware.com/go/getworkstation-win) on a Windows Laptop or [VMWare Fusion](https://www.vmware.com/go/getfusion) for Mac
+- [VMWare Workstation](https://www.vmware.com/go/getworkstation-win) on a Windows Laptop or [VMWare Fusion Pro](https://www.vmware.com/products/fusion/fusion-evaluation.html) for Mac
 - An Object Storage bucket with the required IAM privileges.

 ## Additional Resources